therealnospoon/mobile-speech-app/README.md

 [WIP]

 ### Next Level
 If the user selects "Next Level", the game component will be rerendered but with the next level defined in the game config.
+For levels that contain subLevels, the game component will be rerendered with the subLevel Index being reset to 0.
 ```js
 const nextLevel = () => navigate({
     page: Play,